clerisy47/CricPix-Classifier/README.md

 * model.pkl: This is the pre-trained machine learning model.

 * class_dictionary.json: This is the dictionary that maps the predicted class to a human-readable label.

+* dataset: This directory contain the data used for training the model.

 * static/image.png: This is the image which I used in my application.